-At the undergraduate level, LAIS offers minors in Literature, Society, and the Environment; International Political Economy; Science, Technology, Engineering, and Policy; Music,Engineering,and Recording Arts and an Individualized Undergraduate minor.
+At the undergraduate level, HASS offers minors in Culture, Creativity, and Communications, Environment and Sustainability Studies, Global Politics and Society, Music, Audio Engineering, and Recording Arts and an Individualized Undergraduate minor.
 See the minor tab for details.
-LAIS also is the home for the minor in the McBride Honors Program in Public Affairs.
+HASS also is the home for the minor in the McBride Honors Program in Public Affairs.